Last updated on June 21st, 2023

 Other Chemex Coffee Maker Tips

-If you are ready to invest in a Chemex, be sure to check out our favorite Chemex recipe, which is our brew guide for making delicious Chemex coffee.
+If you are ready to invest in a Chemex, be sure to check out my standard Chemex recipe, which is my go-to method for delicious Chemex coffee.

 And to make the most out of your Chemex, you should consider investing in other specialty coffee equipment and practices such as: